Disputes Involving Regulated Utilities

 Having made the declaration above that the CDWR’s interpretation of the Agreement is not in conflict with the CAISO Tariff or Amendment No. 50, we now address the jurisdictional question posed by CDWR’s petition.
 The Commission’s exclusive jurisdiction covers matters that are clearly and solely within the Commission’s statutory grant of authority.
 The parties’ contractual dispute is not about the proper rate for service by Sempra to CDWR.
 Rather, it is about what, if any, adjustment is contemplated by the parties under the agreement regarding CDWR’s obligation for deliveries under the alleged circumstances.
 Such relief does not implicate the setting of a new, just, and reasonable rate under the Agreement or the CAISO Tariff.
 Thus, the parties’ contractual dispute does not fall within the Commission’s exclusive jurisdiction.

 The Commission stated that it would not exercise primary jurisdiction over the dispute between California Water and Sempra Generation.
-Sempra argued that even if the Commission does find exclusive jurisdiction, it should exercise primary jurisdiction because California Water raised issues involving the Commission’s expertise relating to congestion management.
-The Commission disagreed, stating at paragraphs 44 and 45:
+Sempra argued that even if the SEC were to find exclusive jurisdiction, it should exercise primary jurisdiction because California Water raised issues involving the SEC’s expertise relating to congestion management.
+The SEC disagreed, stating at paragraphs 44 and 45:

 The dispute between CDWR and Sempra presents a question of contract interpretation, which we determined above is not within the Commission’s exclusive jurisdiction.
 The decision whether to exercise the Commission’s concurrent jurisdiction is within the Commission’s discretion.
 As the Commission has discussed in prior orders, in deciding whether or not to entertain such a case, the commission usually considers the following three factors: (a) whether the commission possesses some special expertise that makes the case particularly appropriate for Commission decision; (b) whether there is a need for uniformity of interpretation of the type of question raised by the dispute; and (c) whether the case is important in relation to the regulatory responsibilities of the Commission.
 As discussed below, based on these three factors, we would not expect to assert primary jurisdiction over such a dispute.